ninowangpolyu/comp5423/README.md

 pip install requirement.txt
 ```

-If you want to use our model function please download the model by this [link](https://drive.google.com/file/d/1u7GahUbk5uoTRItzUbSp7q_YYKoEo3w_/view?usp=drive_link)
+If you want to use our model function please download the model by this [link](https://drive.google.com/file/d/1u7GahUbk5uoTRItzUbSp7q_YYKoEo3w_/view?usp=drive_link).
+And put the .pt file into ./model

 ### Start the chatbot command